1. Fill out your forms

 For more information on filing a continuance, see Changing a court date.

-If the judge grants your motion, the judgment against you is removed, and the lawsuit continues.
-The granting of the motion does not make the case go away.
-You will still need to participate in suit proceedings, such as filing an appearance and answer, appearing in court, or even settling your case as necessary.
+If so, the judgment against you is removed, and the lawsuit continues.
+But the case does not go away.
+You will still need to participate in the case.